-103. Other regulators, including the healthcare regulators, have statutory power to require disclosure of information where that information may be relevant to a fitness to practise investigation.
-By way of contrast, the RCVS has no such power and instead must rely on the cooperation of the relevant parties, which is not always forthcoming.
+Recommendation 4.6: Introduce the power to require disclosure of information not always forthcoming.
 In recent times, the RCVS has had particular difficulty in obtaining information from a number of organisations, which has resulted in difficulties with investigations, which has resulted in delays.
 This situation is unsatisfactory as it hinders the RCVS from effectively carrying out its investigative duties; the LWP recommended that this is remedied.